gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 semantic considerations into the conditions for implementation, any role that computation can play in providing a foundation for AI and cognitive science will be endangered..."
 (1995, p.
 399)

+* A footnote here about how Chalmers' view of physical states implementing cognition leads him towards panpsychism.

+*** Goes Somewhere ***

+Even if we accept Chalmers' view that any physical state that exhibits a certain structure is implementing an algorithm* with the same structure, which is equivalent to thinking that algorithm, we still have an embarrassment present for any attempt to reduce cognition to physical states: the master concept here is the *algorithm*, which is quite distinctly a non-physical "thingie," and the physical states have the distinctly secondary role of exhibiting the algorithm's structure.
+Without the *idea* of the algorithm in our minds, there would be nothing to suggest any significant relationship between our water computer performing addition, and an electronic computer performing addition, and a brain performing addition.

+In this, I think, is what explains Chalmers interest in panpsychism: if he wants to consistently follow through on his principle that any physical state that has the structure of an algorithm is in fact, running that algorithm, and also thinking it, then we should accept that thermostats really are thinking about the temperature of our house.
+[REF]

+* Footnote: Chalmers uses "state machine" but that is just a particular way of picturing an algorithm.

 As I hope I have shown in this paper, Chalmers is certainly correct that including semantic considerations will "endanger" using computation as a foundation for AI and cognitive science.
 In fact, Chalmers' fears were over
 optimistic: once we see the centrality of meaning for any semiotic process, it becomes clear that computation cannot be